Top Jobs in Malta with Visa Sponsorship opportunities in 2026

 In the healthcare sector, these jobs in Malta with visa sponsorship are available:

-• Nurses earn €35,000- €45,000 and are in high demand in state and private hospitals.
+• Nurses earn €35,000-€45,000 and are in high demand in both state and private hospitals

-• Doctors ' salaries are based on experience, at least €60,000 and up to a maximum of over€76,00000 in the case of specialists.
+• Doctors' salaries are based on experience, ranging from at least €60,000 to a maximum of over € 76,000 for specialists

-• Care assistants are entry-level and earn between €25000 and €32,000 with trainee options.
+• Care assistants are entry-level and earn between €25,000 and €32,000, with trainee options

-• Employers: Mater Dei Hospital and private clinics are leaders in international recruitment.
+• Employers: Mater Dei Hospital and private clinics are leaders in international recruitment

 5. Financial Services